BitcoinDesign/Guide/guide/onboarding/protecting-a-wallet.md

 ## Hiding Sensitive Information

 Imagine this scenario.
-You are in a public place, and you need to make a payment using your bitcoin wallet.
-You open your wallet on your phone, but you don’t feel comfortable having your address and balance information clearly visible to strangers who may be looking over your shoulder, persons lurking or video surveillance .
+Your user is in a public place, and they need to make a payment using their bitcoin wallet.
+They open your wallet on their phone, but they don’t feel comfortable having their address and balance information clearly visible to strangers who may be looking over their shoulder, persons lurking or video surveillance.
 Hence by giving users the ability to hide sensitive information in their wallet if desired, they gain an added sense of physical privacy and security when using the app in public.

 ## What information is considered sensitive ?

 Sensitive information in wallet applications include the wallet balance, addresses, private keys and previous transactions information.
-- Wallet Balance - shows how much you own
+- Wallet Balance - shows how much is owned
-- Addresses - can be used to track your transaction history
+- Addresses - can be used to track transaction history
-- Private keys - can be used to access and transfer your bitcoins
+- Private keys - can be used to access and transfer bitcoins

 It's more common for wallets to protect private keys, but not much is done for other sensitive information like the balance, addresses, and previous transactions.
 A few wallets like [Bitcoin Core](https://bitcoin.org/en/bitcoin-core/), [Wasabi](https://wasabiwallet.io/), [Wallet of Satoshi](https://www.walletofsatoshi.com/), and others have made it work, though.
 Below is a pattern and considerations for hiding and revealing sensitive information.